 - Reason for Filing: Restructure business under court supervision

-The filing reflects the company’s effort to restructure and continue operations after nearly 30 years in business.
-Existing troubles, such as global supply chain disruptions and appliance shortages, may have led to the company’s financial strain.
+After almost 30 years of service, the latest filing reflects the company’s emphasis to restructure and continue operations.
+Global supply chain disruptions and appliance shortages are some ongoing issues that may have led to the company’s financial strain.